-A tape selected as the standard for Reference Field, signal amplitude, resolution, and overwrite ratio.
+A tape selected as the standard for Reference Field, signal amplitude, resolution, and broad-band signal-to-noise ratio.

 A Master Standard Reference Tape has been established at Imation Corporation.

 4.23 physical recording density

 The number of recorded flux transitions per unit length of track expressed in flux transitions per millimetre (ftpmm).